Leadership Models for Culture Integration Article Overview

 - Communication channels are driven by face-to-face interaction

 This article explores the leadership models that have been conducted by organizational leadership experts on the successful characteristics and components of successful mergers.
 These leadership models provide a step by step guide for the senior leadership team to enhance their leadership skills and relationships between leaders and followers.
 Models include Fiedler’s Contingency Model, Vroom and Yetton’s Decision Model, and Burns’ Transformational Leadership Model.

 Are you Getting Employees to Buy-In to the New Culture?

 Dr. Whitaker’s research results remind leaders that the regularity and method in which the leader involves employees in the newly formed organization’s strategy determines whether or not employees will support the new culture.
 This means that tasks, responsibilities, and actions needed from employees during the time of culture integration are based on employee buy-in.

 The interactions with senior leaders and opportunities for employees to receive guidance and offer their technical expertise are necessary components for employees to commit to the new direction of the forming culture.
-If interaction and communication from senior leaders is limited, the talents from the best technical experts needed to ensure the organization stays strong, competitive, and profitable will no longer be present.
-The talented employees will leave and the average performers will stay.
+If interaction and communication from senior leaders are limited, the talents from the best technical experts needed to ensure the organization stays strong, competitive, and profitable will no longer be present.
+The talented employees will leave, and the average performers will stay.